pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

     {
       "src": "/icon-512x512.png",
       "purpose": "any",
-      // It is important at least one icon has "purpose": "any" in order to be a valid PWA "sizes": "512x512",
+      // it's important at least one icon has "purpose": "any" in order to be a valid PWA "sizes": "512x512",
       "type": "image/png"
     }